Jeroen van Veen (pianist)

-As well as undertaking work as a soloist, he collaborates with other pianists.
-For example, he has formed duos with his brother Maarten, and, later, with his wife Sandra.
+He has worked both as a soloist and in collaboration with other pianists.
+Some of his collaborations include duo work with his brother Maarten and his (ex)wife Sandra.

 Short biography

 Jeroen Van Veen studied at the Utrechts Conservatorium (HKU) with Alwin Bär and Håkon Austbø.
 Since year 1988 he has played concerts and recitals throughout Europe and North America and recorded over 190 CDs for Mirasound, Koch, Naxos, Brilliant Classics and his own label piano.
-Van Veen's compositions are mostly solo piano works and could be described as mostly minimal music.
+Van Veen's compositions are primarily solo piano works and could largely be described as minimal music.
 His latest recordings have also focused on minimal music, including a 9 CD Minimal Piano Collection box set, somewhat dominated by the music of Philip Glass, the complete piano music of George Crumb, and a collaboration on recording all of Steve Reich's Chamber music.